How to Use SnowSQL to Interact with Snowflake

 /Applications/SnowSQL.app/Contents/MacOs/snowsql

-If this still doesn't work, maybe try to update brew, or reinstall brew to see.
-Once brew got updated, try again with this command to install snowsql via brew
+If this still doesn't work, try updating Brew or reinstalling Brew.
+Once Brew is updated, try again with this command to install snowsql via Brew:

 brew install --cask snowflake-snowsql